Error handling in playbooks¶

-- name: this will not be counted as a failure command: /bin/false ignore_errors: yes
+- name: this will not count as a failure command: /bin/false ignore_errors: yes

-Connection failures set hosts as ‘UNREACHABLE’, which will remove them from the list of active hosts for the run.
-To recover from these issues you can use meta: clear_host_errors to have all currently flagged hosts reactivated, so subsequent tasks can try to use them again.
+If Ansible cannot connect to a host, it marks that host as ‘UNREACHABLE’ and removes it from the list of active hosts for the run.
+You can use meta: clear_host_errors to reactivate all hosts, so subsequent tasks can try to reach them again.

-When a task fails on a host, handlers which were previously notified will not be run on that host.
-This can lead to cases where an unrelated failure can leave a host in an unexpected state.
+Ansible runs handlers at the end of each play.
+If a task notifies a handler but another task fails later in the play, by default the handler does not run on that host, which may leave the host in an unexpected state.
 For example, a task could update a configuration file and notify a handler to restart some service.
-If a task later on in the same play fails, the service will not be restarted despite the configuration change.
+If a task later in the same play fails, the configuration file might be changed but the service will not be restarted.

 You can change this behavior with the

 force_handlers: True in a play, or by adding

 force_handlers = True

 to ansible.cfg.
 When handlers are forced, Ansible will run all notified handlers on

 all hosts, even hosts with failed tasks.
 (Note that certain errors could still prevent

 the handler from running, such as a host becoming unreachable.)